ConstantJames/Constantine_BPWeek1/README.md

-# Constantine_BPWeek1
+# Constantine_BPAssignments

-The Hello World BP homework.
+Here is my BP assignments.
+They should be in folders labeled by week in content>blueprints.
 James Constantine